What is leaky gut Syndrome?

 It is important to cook these vegetables, especially during recovery.
-Vegetables like broccoli that renders themselves to steaming should be thus prepared to make it easy for a delicate gut to digest.
+Vegetables like broccoli that render themselves steaming should be thus prepared to make it easy for a delicate gut to digest.

-These vegetables act as prebiotic providing fiber and nutrients to nurture good probiotic bacteria.
-In addition, these vegetables are full of other nutrients like vitamins and minerals and antioxidants that contribute to healing the gut and calming the inflammation in the gut.
+cruciferous vegetables and leafy greens act as prebiotics providing fiber and nutrients to nurture good probiotic bacteria.
+In addition, these vegetables are full of other nutrients like vitamins and minerals, and antioxidants that contribute to healing the gut and calming the inflammation in the gut.

 Another vegetable that is great though not a leafy green is cucumber, a vegetable that is healing and with great water content to help with that gut motility to move toxins out.

-These include tubers like potatoes, sweet potatoes, carrots, turnips and other veggies like squash, jicama, pumpkins, beets.
+These include tubers like potatoes, sweet potatoes, carrots, turnips, and other veggies like squash, jicama, pumpkins, and beets.

-The starchy foods, unlike most grains, do not contain any antinutrients like phytates and lectins contained in other starchy foods like grains that to lead to low-grade inflammation.
+Starchy foods, unlike most grains, do not contain any antinutrients like phytates and lectins contained in other starchy foods like grains that lead to low-grade inflammation.